MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 You can use the Microsoft Teams admin center to edit a policy, including the global (Org-wide default) policy and custom policies that you create.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Setup policies**.
-2. Select the policy you want to edit.
+2. Select the policy by clicking to the left of the policy name, and then click **Edit**.
 3. From here, make the changes that you want.
 You can add, remove, and change the order of apps.
 4. Click **Save**.